glyh/on_pal/language/syntax.md

 1 as B = 1 # another way of getting the type
 # here I want B to be the logic variable
+# Note that any variables that only contains upcase letters are logical variables.
 # should also be possible via normal pattern matching

 # Or